Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Results

 \subsection{Ablation Study}

-Here, we elaborately discuss the dataset properties in discovering novel classes by discussing the results of the ablation experiments.

-\textbf{Data Perspective:} Data augmentation provides the missing inductive bias to identify class-specific features making the model invariant to label-preserving noises like rotation, partial occlusion, color jitter, histogram equalization, and frame rate by providing multiple views of data points.
-In an NCD setting, learning consistency across multiple augmented versions of the same instance enforces the network to understand the class representative semantics information and prevents learning random data properties.
-The NCD model suffers from performance drops in the image and video modality under the absence of strong augmentation schemes as reported in Table \ref{table:data_ablate_cifar} and \ref{table:data_ablate_mpsc-arl} as they provide a vast range of missing inductive biases compared to weaker augmentations.
+\textbf{Data Perspective:} Data augmentation provides the missing inductive bias to identify class-specific features to make the model invariant to label-preserving noises by providing multiple views \cite{cabannes2023ssl}.
+Learning consistency across multiple augmented versions of the same instance enforces the network to understand the class semantics and prevents overfitting random data properties.
+The NCD model suffers from performance drops in all modalities in the absence of strong augmentation schemes as reported in Table \ref{table:data_ablate_cifar} and \ref{table:data_ablate_mpsc-arl} as they provide extended of missing inductive biases compared to weaker augmentations.

-The nature of labeled class semantics and the relative number of label/unlabeled classes play a vital role in clustering novel data shown in Table \ref{table:data_ablate_cifar} and \ref{table:data_ablate_mpsc-arl}.
-When the class semantic varies across labeled and novel data (animal/machine separation in Cifar10 and static/dynamic separation in MPSC-ARL dataset) the NCD performance drops as the labeled class fails to provide the accurate class notion for unlabeled novel categories.
-Further, NCD clustering performance degrades as the proportional number of unlabeled novel classes increases in general.
+The labeled class semantics and the relative number of label/unlabeled classes play a vital role in clustering $\mathcal{D}^u$ shown in Table \ref{table:data_ablate_cifar} and \ref{table:data_ablate_mpsc-arl}.
+When the class semantic varies across $\mathcal{D}^l$ and $\mathcal{D}^u$ (animal/machine separation in Cifar10 and static/dynamic separation in the MPSC-ARL) the NCD performance drops as the labeled class fails to provide uniform class notion for novel categories due to semantic shift.
+We observe similar patterns in SHAR as the model performance degrades as their embedding mixes as shown in figure \ref{fig:ts_cf_cifar} (f).
+Further, NCD clustering performance degrades as the proportional number of novel classes increases.

 Finally, our proposed method performs robust clustering of novel data clustering performance and tackles various class distributions beyond uniform class distribution.
 However, the model performance degrades under extremely skewed tail class distribution due to overfitting issues as the network biases towards the head novel classes.